 No worries though if you are in a kayak, you can slowly, stealthily paddle onto and around the flats making little to no noise at all, like a hole in the water unnoticed by your wary prey.

-The biggest challenge to fishing for Reds is finding them; once you have them located you can offer a near smorgas-board of baits to entice a bite from a Red.
+The biggest challenge to fishing for Redfish is finding them; once you have them located you can offer a near smorgas-board of baits to entice a bite from a Redfish.

 For artificial baits, soft plastics in shrimp and minnow patterns on jig-heads, Mirrodine spooks, Redfish Magics, and Yozuri twitch baits name just a view of the more popular local choices.

-If you are going after your first Red in a kayak, keep the tools of your hunt simple
+If you are going after your first Redfish in a kayak, keep the tools of your hunt simple

 The use of live and cut bait is another way to fish for Reds; a simple Carolina rig with cut bait or a popping cork with live shrimp or minnow should prove deadly.